Index

 Emergency Hospital Admissions Among All Under Fives

-The rate of emergency hospital admissions among children under five years of age is significantly lower in Hull compared to England for 2020/21.
+The rate of emergency hospital admissions among children under five years of age in Hull is comparable to England 2022/23.

 Compared with benchmark